spiral/docs/stempler/inheritance.md

 > You can nest as many templates as you need, only the compilation speed will be affected.

 ## Stacks
-Stempler includes the ability to collect blocks aggregation multiple nested templates.
+Stempler includes the ability to aggregation multiple blocks defined within the template.

 ### Classic Approach
 Often you would need to add custom JS or CSS resource to your layout.
 To achieve it using `block` directives